Kommando Spezialkräfte: Beret and badge

 Members of the KSK wear maroon berets as a symbol of their roots in airborne units.
 A metal badge is worn which consists of a sword surrounded by oak leaves.
 The flag of the Federal Republic of Germany is depicted on the bottom of the sword.

 Kommandoabzeichen

 The Kommandoabzeichen (commando badge) is a cloth patch worn on the right pouch of the uniform.
 The commando badge's design is similar to the metal badge worn on the beret.
-It depicts a silver sword on light green background surrounded by oak leaves.
+It depicts a silver sword on a light green background surrounded by oak leaves.
 The badge was permitted to be worn in 2000 by Federal President Johannes Rau.

 Waffenfarbe

 KSK units wear green as their Waffenfarbe, similar to infantry units.
 Before becoming an independent military force, the KSK was a part of infantry units.

 Selection and training

 Initially, only officers and non-commissioned officers of the Bundeswehr could apply for service with the KSK and the subsequent evaluation period.
 As a prerequisite for entry, the Bundeswehr Commando Course (Einzelkämpferlehrgang) must have been completed by the applicant.
 Since 2005, however, applications have also been opened to civilians and enlisted personnel who must complete an 18-month Long Range Surveillance training cycle before the intense KSK selection process begins.